arquitecturas-concurrentes/iasc-otp-elixir-2019c2/README.md

 ### Simple_one_for_one
 A `:simple_one_for_one` strategy is an enhancement of the standard `:one_for_one strategy` (which restarts a single replacement for every failed process), only it uses a single child spec for each of its new processes.
 This effectively makes each new worker an instance of the same process [(there’s more on the strategy in the Erlang documentation)](http://erlang.org/doc/design_principles/sup_princ.html#simple).
+This strategy has been deprecated in favor for Dynamic Supervision schema.

 ## Deprecation of Supervisor.Spec